Vegan quinoa burger recipe

 - In a food processor with the blade running, add the garlic cloves and finely chop.
 Add the white beans, scallions, cilantro, lemon zest and cumin.
 Season with salt and pepper.
 Process until the mixture forms a coarse puree, scraping down the sides.
 Add the quinoa; pulse to combine until a coarse paste forms.
 Transfer to a bowl, and stir in the peas and breadcrumbs.
 Form the mixture into 6 patties, and place them on a piece of wax or parchment paper.
 Do Ahead: The uncooked burgers can be covered and refrigerated for up to 2 hours before cooking.

 In a large cast iron or nonstick skillet, heat the ghee or olive oil over medium-high heat.
 Add the burgers and cook until golden brown on the bottom, about 4-5 minutes.
 Flip the burgers, add the remaining tablespoon of ghee or oil and cook until golden on the other side.
-Transfer the burgers to plates (with or without buns, according to your fancy), and serve warm with the topping(s) of your choice, such as hummus, cucumber slices, smashed avocado, yogurt, mint leaves, sliced tomatoes, and/or feta.
+Transfer the burgers to plates (with or without buns, according to your fancy), and serve warm with the topping(s) of your choice.